AnnoDesigner/anno-designer/README.md

 **Download the latest version from the [here](https://github.com/AnnoDesigner/anno-designer/releases/tag/AnnoDesignerv9.2)** (select the .exe file).
 Run it, and use it to design layouts!

+Anno Designer can be started either without any arguments or by specifying one of supported verbs.
+When started without arguments, empty layout is open.

+Run `AnnoDesigner.exe --help` for list of supported verbs

+- `open` - opens specified layout file instead of empty layout
+- `export` - exports specific layout file to PNG file and exits

+Run `AnnoDesigner.exe <verb> --help` (for example `AnnoDesigner.exe open --help`) for more info about that verb and its arguments.

 ## Technology

 This application is written in C# (.NET Framework 4.8) and uses WPF.